Siikakala/random_powershell/MQTT/README.md

     * I have active speakers, which are connected to smart outlet and if I'm listening with headphones, the power will be turned off.
 And back on when output is switched to speakers
     * The only integration requiring cloud and it's rather ":D" - MQTT changes virtual switch state, SmartThings hub syncs the state to cloud, Google notices the change and changes Tuya socket state accordingly, Tuya sends push message to outlets.
       * So: MQTT -> SmartThings Cloud -> Google Cloud -> Tuya Cloud -> Socket
-      * The delay is still just around 1-3 seconds.
+      * The delay is around 2-3 seconds.
 Thanks Tuya for integrating with only Amazon and Google with this particular product 😩
       * Despite of that it's surprisingly robust, very rare state change misses.
   * Triggering MacroButtons
     * MQTT message can switch between headphones and speakers by triggering macrobutton loading correct Voicemeeter configuration